vishnudivakar31/Tummy/README.md

 # Tummy
-An App for people to post recipes whether it is experimental or artisitic or authentic.
-Users can provide available incredients and cooking time to find appropriate recipes from App's bucket and rate the recipe.
+An App for people to post recipes whether it is experimental, artisitic or authentic.

+App will help users in:
+	- Finding receipes based on given ingredients.
+	- Rating recipes
+	- Have comments, stories, discussions, host events and much more.